Find resources

 Video

-In this Scrum Tapas video, Professional Scrum Trainer Martin Hinshelwood emphasizes that to sell Scrum effectively, focus on delivering valuable outcomes rather than selling the methodology itself.
+In this Scrum Tapas video, Professional Scrum Trainer Martin Hinshelwood emphasizes that to sell Scrum effectively, focus on delivering valuable outcomes rather than selling the framework itself.
 (4:15 minutes)

 0 from 0 ratings